Universal AdS black holes in theories with sixteen supercharges and their microstates

-Unfortunately, asymptotically AdS black holes are difficult to find and not so many four- and five-dimensional examples, especially in the Kerr-Newman class, are known besides those that can be embedded in AdS$_4\times S^7$ or AdS$_5\times S^5$.
-In this Letter, we consider a large class of black holes and black strings that arise as solutions of the half-maximal supergravity in AdS$_4$ and AdS$_5$.
+Unfortunately, asymptotically AdS black holes are difficult to find and not so many four- and five-dimensional examples are known besides those that can be embedded in AdS$_4\times S^7$ or AdS$_5\times S^5$ and some universal examples that arise from embedding minimal gauged supergravity into string compactifications \cite{Azzurli:2017kxo,Cabo-Bizet:2019osg,Kim:2019yrz,Benini:2020gjh}.
+Some progress has been made instead in constructing infinite classes of supersymmetric AdS$_2$ and AdS$_3$ solutions that can arise as the near horizon limit of AdS black objects \cite{Couzens:2018wnk,Gauntlett:2019pqg}.
+In this Letter, in the spirit of the above-mentioned universal examples, we consider a large class of black holes and black strings that arise as solutions of the half-maximal supergravity in AdS$_4$ and AdS$_5$.
 Such solutions can be embedded in all AdS$_4$ and AdS$_5$ type II or M-theory backgrounds with sixteen supercharges.
-It is indeed believed that for any supersymmetric solution of ten- or eleven-dimensional supergravity of the warped product form AdS$_D \times_w M$, there is a consistent truncation to pure gauged supergravity in $D$ dimensions containing that solution and having the same supersymmetry \cite{Gauntlett:2007sm,Cassani:2019vcl}.
+Indeed, for any supersymmetric solution of ten- or eleven-dimensional supergravity of the warped product form AdS$_D \times_w M$, there is a consistent truncation to pure gauged supergravity in $D$ dimensions containing that solution and having the same supersymmetry \cite{Gauntlett:2007ma,Gauntlett:2007sm,Cassani:2019vcl,Malek:2017njj}.
 This observation calls for a {\it universal} large $N$ formula for the number of supersymmetric states in conformal field theories (CFT) with eight supercharges (sixteen including conformal supersymmetries).
 We will indeed perform a universal counting of states in CFTs with eight supercharges using the superconformal index and the charged Cardy formula.
 Extrapolating from known results about the large $N$ behaviour of the index in various limits, we precisely reproduce the Bekenstein-Hawking entropy of the black objects.
 We will check the results for the known classes of CFTs with eight supercharges that admit a holographic dual.
 We will also provide a conjecture for the R-symmetry charge dependence of the $S^3$ free energy of 3d CFTs with eight supercharges.
 A similar universal computation was done in \cite{Azzurli:2017kxo} and in \cite{Cabo-Bizet:2019osg,Kim:2019yrz,Benini:2020gjh} for theories with four supercharges.
+For other related universal results see \cite{Benini:2015bwz,Bobev:2017uzs,Bobev:2019zmz}.